TokenBrice/l2s-handbook/content/docs/faq.md

 title: "Frequently Asked Questions"
 weight: 2
 description: >
   Just discovered ParaSwap?
-You'll find the answers to your main questions in here.
+This page answers recurring questions to get ready to swap.
 ---

 ### What is ParaSwap about?